-The Diagnostic Medical Sonography Program integrates didactic, laboratory and clinical experiential learning.
-Sonographers are highly skilled professionals who provide patient services using diagnostic techniques under the supervision of a licensed Doctor of Medicine or osteopathy.
-Diagnostic Medical Sonographers perform two-dimensional, Doppler, and other sonographic procedures and record data for interpretation by a physician.
-The Diagnostic Medical Sonography program offered by Southeastern College prepares graduates for the American Registry for Diagnostic Medical Sonography (ARDMS) examination.
+The Diagnostic Medical Sonography Program integrates didactic, laboratory experiential learning. clinical Sonographers are highly skilled and professionals who provide patient services using diagnostic techniques under the supervision of a licensed Doctor of Medicine or osteopathy.
+Diagnostic Medical Sonographers perform two-dimensional, Doppler, and other sonographic procedures and record data for interpretation by a The Diagnostic Medical Sonography program offered physician. bv Southeastern College prepares graduates for the American Registry for Diagnostic Medical Sonography (ARDMS) examination.
 An Associate of Science degree will be awarded upon successful completion.
 Outside work required.